JAAdrian/MatlabPrintFigure/README.md

 obj.Resolution = 200; % this is the default
 ```

 in dots per inch (dpi).
-This property has no clear effect if a vector graphic format is used.
+This property has no clear effect if a vector graphic format is used and is therefore only applied for bitmap graphics

 ## Applying the Recently Introduced Parula or Viridis Colormap